DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-06-05-WoE_IV_Calculation.markdown

 The relative risk is a measure that allows us to assess the variability of categories within an explanatory variable, indicating how discriminative that variable can be.

-When the relative risk is close to 1, the variable is considered neutral, which means that the association between that variable and the desired outcome is unlikely to exist.
-If the relative risk is greater than 1, it indicates a positive association between the variable and the occurrence of the desired outcome.
-On the other hand, if the relative risk is less than 1, it indicates a negative association between the variable and the occurrence of the desired outcome.

 # Weight of Evidence (WoE):

  It can be calculated using the natural logarithm of the Relative Risk (RR) for each sector: